 Please note: Although Adam is dying of an incurable ulcer (or so he thinks) it's his solemn duty to "take on restaurant week" he informs me as he is recovering from dinner on my couch.

 Adam says: I spent a lot of time weeding through restaurant week menus.
 A lot of them had crap on them, and I didn't want to go to those places.
 But the tenderloin at Laurel did catch my eye and never having been there, I thought that this was a perfect opportunity.
 We arrived at Laurel, after braving the weather, and were immediately seated by the colorful maître d' and were happy to note that the menu presented to us was the same menu online.
 The entire time we ate at Laurel, the atmosphere was comfortable.
-The soothing colors on the wall promoted this as well as the tentative and friendly service.

 I immediately knew I wanted the tomato and mozzarella salad, the beef tenderloin encrusted with Gorgonzola and the mud pie.
 There was no thinking.
 I didn't even look at the rest of the menu.
 Lina (or as I call her: Lima Bean) our waitress, seemed to be in tuned to the fact that I already knew what I wanted and shouted out "Beef tenderloin!" at me.
 I'm not sure if she was suggesting the beef tenderloin or calling me a beef tenderloin but either way, it sounded delicious.